apapazisis/git_submodules/README.md

 If a new submodule is created by one person, the other people in the team need to initiate this submodule.
-First you have to get the **information** about the submodule, this is retrieved by a normal `git pull`.
-If there are new submodules you'll see it in the output of `git pull`.
+First you have to get the **information** about the submodule, this is retrieved by a normal `git fetch`.
+If there are new submodules you'll see it in the output of `git fetch`.
 Then you'll have to initiate them with:

     git submodule init

-This will pull all the **code** from the submodule and place it in the directory that it's configured to.
+This command is initalizing the local git configuration with the submodules list, retrieved from the .gitmodules file.

 If you've cloned a repository that makes use of submodules, you should also run this command to get the submodule's code.
 This is not